uperl/Test2-Tools-URL/README.md

       url_base $url;
     };

 Use the given base URL for relative paths.
+If specified outside of a URL, then it will apply to all url checks.

 ## url\_component